futotorofu/FileHook.NET/README.md

 XInput Wrapper: [nikvoronin](https://github.com/nikvoronin/XInput.Wrapper)

 ## Changelog
+* Update to .NET Framework 4.8.
+* Removed Blue Sky mode as it is no longer all that useful.
 * In an effort to fix the bug where checking the "Use XInput" box multiple times caused a controller input to advance multiple lines, as well as a potential memory leak, XInput support has been moved to `Tools -> Enable XInput` from a checkbox on the main form.
 * You can now press A on your XInput controller to advance the script.
 Also, clicking your left stick down will pause advancement.
 * For contributors, an error in the comments has been fixed.